Futura (typeface): Release

-Paul Renner began sketching his letters that would become Futura in 1924; the typeface was available for use three years later.
+Renner began sketching his letters that would become Futura in 1924; the typeface was available for use three years later.
 Matrices for machine composition were made by Intertype.

 Futura was developed as a contribution to the New Frankfurt project, a radical affordable housing project in Frankfurt, Germany that many renowned modernist architects at the time were involved in.
-Described as “the typeface of our time” and “a face representing the new typography of the European avant-garde”, Futura was released to stand out against the sans-serif and more elaborate, handwritten-style typefaces that were popular at the time in order to promote simplicity, modernism and industrialization.
+Described as "the typeface of our time" and "a face representing the new typography of the European avant-garde", Futura was released to stand out against the sans-serif and more elaborate, handwritten-style typefaces that were popular at the time in order to promote simplicity, modernism and industrialization.

 Despite its clean geometric appearance, some of Futura's design choices recalled classic serif typefaces.
 Unlike many sans-serif designs intended for display purposes, Futura has quite a low x-height, reducing its stridency and increasing its suitability for body text.
-The original Futura design concept included small capitals and old-style figures.
-These were dropped from the original metal issue of the type and first offered digitally by Neufville Digital under the Futura ND family; small caps are also available in the URW++ digitisation.

 The design of Futura avoids the decorative, eliminating nonessential elements, but makes subtle departures from pure geometric designs that allow the letterforms to seem balanced.
 This is visible in the apparently almost perfectly round stroke of the o, which is nonetheless slightly ovoid, and in how the circular strokes of letters like b gently thin as they merge with the verticals.
-Renner's biographer Christopher Burke has noted the important role of the Bauer Foundry's manufacturing team in adapting the design for different sizes of text, a feature not seen in digital releases.
+Renner's biographer Christopher Burke has noted the important role of the Bauer's manufacturing team in adapting the design for different sizes of text, a feature not seen in digital releases.
 However, Renner expressed some disappointment with the slow design and release process, as it allowed Erbar (1926) to precede his design and other typefaces of similar design to appear in the same year as its release.

 Renner's original plan was for two versions: a more conventional version suitable for general use, and a more eccentric, geometric lower case based on the circle and triangle.
 This plan was scrapped, although the characters did appear on an early specimen and more recently on at least one digitisation.